Convex-Dev/design/cad/003_encoding/README.md

 - It reduces the number of SHA3-256 hash operations that need to be performed, since typically these need only be computed on branch cells.
 - It reduces the overall number of nodes in Merkle DAGs of Cells, reducing the number of individual calls to network and storage functionality.

-#### Embedded References
+#### Embedded Cells

-A cell may be defined as embedded in which case a reference to the cell will be encoded by inserting the encoding of the cell into in the encoding of the parent cell.
+A cell may be defined as embedded in which case the cell's encoding is inserted into in the encoding of the parent cell.

 If a cell is embedded, it MUST NOT be included in the encoding of another cell by external reference.
 This restriction is required to guarantee uniqueness of encoding (if not enforced, child cells might be encoded as either an embedded reference or by external reference, thus giving two or more different encodings for the parent cell).